 Bus transportation is provided for all eligible students.
 The bus schedule and route is available by contacting Johnson Bus at (262) 284-5330.
-You may find more information regarding bus schedules and routes at this link: https://www.pwssd.org/families/bus-information.cfm.

 Students will ride only assigned school buses and will board and depart from the bus at assigned bus stops.
 Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the Principal.